tusharchutani/polaris-react/src/components/Toast/README.md

 ## Required components

-The toast component must be wrapped in the [frame](/components/structure/frame) component.
+The toast component must be wrapped in the [frame](/components/structure/frame) component unless used in an embedded application.

 ---